ETJeanMachine/tetroxide/README.md

 # Tetroixde

-Command-Line Implementation of Tetris written in Rust.
+Command-Line implementation of Tetris written in Rust.
 Originally a college project for a Rust language course.

 ## How to install & run
 - Ensure that [rust is installed](https://www.rust-lang.org/tools/install).